-Before you decide to pursue equity financing, make sure you know the ins and outs of the agreement you’re making with the investor.
+Before you decide to pursue equity financing, understand exactly the agreement you’re making with the investor.
 This includes considering the length of the relationship, the amount of equity you’re giving away, the types of shares you’re giving, and what voting rights the investor would have.
-Because this can be a complicated negotiation, drafting up an equity financing agreement might be the time to get advice from a lawyer.
+Because this can be a complicated negotiation, we recommend drafting up an equity financing with help from a business lawyer.

 You should also consider whether you really want to have other owners in the business.
 Do you really need the advice and counsel of investors?

-It may be that you just need capital to buy inventory, finance a new location, or expand your business.
+You may just need capital to buy inventory, finance a new location, or expand your business.
 If you just need capital and wouldn’t necessarily benefit from having the advice of investors, it might make more sense to pursue debt financing.
 In this case, a distinct benefit of using business loans are the variety of types of business loans available.
+Investigate debt financing instead.